Heinrich-XIAO/wearable-mouse/README.md

 ## BOM
 - An esp32 C3 xiao
-- A coin cell holder
+- A coin cell holder (already buying for magnetic beep)
 - A magnetometer ([Link](https://a.co/d/dV07XFR))
 - An accelerometer